 6 Exposure due to derivative positions taken for hedging purposes in excess of the underlying position against which the hedging position has been taken, shall be treated under gross cumulative exposure limits mentioned under Point 1.
-7 is the maximum positions may the be computed as for en in derivatives shall have an associated exposure as defined below.
+7 is the maximum positions may theo be computed as fol n in derivatives shall have an associated exposure as defined below.
 Exposure possible loss that may occur on a position.
-However, certain derivative oretically have unlimited possible loss.
-Exposure in derivative positions shall ollows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 schemes in line w actions shall be disclosed in the half-yearly portfolio / annual report of the ith requirements under SEBI Regulations.
-9 of Covered Call e 12.25 of SEBI Master Circular dated June 27, 2024 with respect to writing Options by Mutual Fund Schemes, the Scheme may write call options only call strategy for constituent stocks of Nifty 50 and BSE Sensex subject to the l value (taking into account strike price as well as premium value) of call y the scheme shall not exceed 15% of the total market value of equity shares ne. ii.
+However, certain derivative retically have unlimited possible loss.
+Exposure in derivative positions shall lows: Position Exposure Long Future Futures Price Lot Size Number of Contracts Short Future Futures Price Lot Size Number of Contracts Option bought Option Premium Paid Lot Size Number of Contracts 8 ctions shall be disclosed in the half-yearly portfolio / annual report of the th requirements under SEBI Regulations.
+9 In line with clause of Covered Call O 12.25 of SEBI Master Circular dated June 27, 2024 with respect to writing options by Mutual Fund Schemes, the Scheme may write call options only all strategy for constituent stocks of Nifty 50 and BSE Sensex subject to the options written by The total notional value (taking into account strike price as well as premium value) of call options written by the scheme shall not exceed 15% of the total market value of equity shares held in that scheme. ii.
 The total number of shares underlying the call options written shall not exceed 30% of the unencumbered shares of a particular company held in the scheme.
-The unencumbered shares in a scheme shall mean shares that are not part of Securities Lending and Borrowing Mechanism (SLBM), margin or any other kind of encumbrances. iii.
+The unencumbered shares in a scheme shall mean shares that are not part of Securities Lending and Borrowing Mechanism (SLBM), margin or any other kind of encumbrances. above.
+In case of a trading days to reba ii.
 At all points of time the Mutual Fund scheme shall comply with the provisions at point i and ii above.
 In case of any passive breach of the requirement at point i, the scheme shall have 7 trading days to rebalance the portfolio.
 During the rebalancing period, no additional call options can be written in the scheme. iv.
-In case the scheme needs to sell securities on which a call option is written under a covered call strategy, it must ensure compliance with paragraphs (i) and (ii) above while selling the securities. v.
-In no case, the scheme shall write a call option without holding the underlying equity shares.
-A call option can be written only on shares which are not hedged using other derivative contracts. vi.
-The premium received shall be within the requirements prescribed i.e. the total gross exposure related to option premium paid and received must not exceed 20% of the net assets of the scheme. on account of the call option written under the covered call strategy shall not as exposure in terms of paragraph 3 of Clause 12.25 of SEBI Master Circular 2024 n written shall be marked to market daily and the respective gains or losses ne daily NAV of the Scheme until the position is closed or expired.
+In case the scheme needs to sell securities on which a call option is written under a covered cal strategy, it must ensure compliance with paragraphs (i) and (ii) above while selling the securities. eme shall write a call option without holding the underlying equity shares.
+A written only on shares which are not hedged using other derivative contracts vi.
+The premium received shall be within the requirements prescribed i.e. the total gross exposurelated to option premium paid and received must not exceed 20% of the net assets of the scheme. n account of the call option written under the covered call strategy shall not sexposure in terms of paragraph 3 of Clause 12.25 of SEBI Master Circular 2024 written shall be marked to market daily and the respective gains or losses e daily NAV of the Scheme until the position is closed or expired.